awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-configuration.md

 ## Logging \(\.NET\)<a name="xray-sdk-dotnet-configuration-logging"></a>

-The X\-Ray SDK for \.NET uses the same logging mechanism as the AWS SDK for \.NET\.
+The X\-Ray SDK for \.NET uses the same logging mechanism as the [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-other.html#config-setting-awslogging).
 If you already configured your application to log AWS SDK for \.NET output, the same configuration applies to output from the X\-Ray SDK for \.NET\.

 To configure logging, add a configuration section named `aws` to your `App.config` file or `Web.config` file\.